-\underline{Schema matching.} Schema matching is the classification task, of predicting whether a pair of columns from two tables refer to the same concept (Figure~\ref{fig:example-tasks-schema-matching} shows an example).
-We used three benchmark datasets: DeepM and WikiData from~\cite{schema-matching-valentine}, and HXD from~\cite{zhang2024smutf}.
+\underline{Schema matching.} Schema matching is the classification task to predict whether a pair of columns from two tables refer to the same concept (Figure~\ref{fig:example-tasks-schema-matching} shows an example).
+We used three benchmarks: DeepM and WikiData from~\cite{schema-matching-valentine}, and HXD from~\cite{zhang2024smutf}.
 We use the standard F1 score to report the quality of schema matching results~\cite{schema-mapping-survey, schema-matching-cupid, schema-matching-valentine}.

 \underline{Error detection.} Error detection is the classification task of predicting whether any value in a given column is erroneous or not (Figure~\ref{fig:example-tasks} shows an example).
 We use two benchmarks, Spreadsheet-Tables and Relational-Tables, with over 1000 columns sampled from real spreadsheet tables and relational tables, respectively.
+Real errors in both benchmarks are manually labeled and available in~\cite{Full}.
 We also report the standard F1 score for result quality~\cite{error-detection-survey}.

-Note that Error-detection has a strong class imbalance (e.g., 98\% of real data are error-free), and often have data that is not standard English (e.g., code-names and proprietary vocabularies), which makes it challenging for language-models to produce high precision and high recall.
-It represents a \codeq{hard} classification task in our test.
+Note that Error detection has a strong class imbalance (e.g., 98\% of real data are error-free), and often have data that is not standard English (e.g., code-names and proprietary vocabularies), which makes it hard for language-models to produce high precision and high recall, and is therefore a \codeq{hard} classification task in our test.